susancupitt/susancupitt/info.md

 I have been making pots for over 30 years, working as a member of a pottery cooperative and attending and teaching ceramics courses.
-I am a Selected Member and Secretary of the Anglian Potters.
+I am a Selected Member of the Anglian Potters.
 I have been part of Cambridge Open Studios since 1996.

 ### About Stoneware Pottery